dev-opus/RPC/README.md

-This is a browser-based Rock-Paper-Scissors game with a simple GUI.

-It is part of the TOP web dev 101 projects.
+This is a simple RPS game made using pure HTML, CSS and JavaScript to flex my understanding of the fundamentals of javascript as covered by the 'Fundamentals' part of The Odin's Project curriculum.

 Playable on mobile and PC.